-Coastal banks, composed of consolidated sediments created by Glacial Process, can never be restored, once they have been exposed to wind, wave and tide erosion.
+Coastal banks, composed of consolidated sediments created by Glacial Process, only erode at the toe but can never be restored, once they have been eroded by wave and tide.
 Nourishment strategy may provide an alternative to the permanent loss of the coastal bank itself.
 By placing limited amounts of sand along the toe of the bank, erosion activity will remove the sand and not the bank.

 Beach sand absorbs wave energy.
 Eroding beaches may be resupplied by sand from the toe of a coastal bank.
 When the toe is used up, a new section of bank will collapse to create a new toe.
-This "Coastal Process" inexorably whittles away at the Outer Cape's bay side and gobbles away the ocean.side.
-On the slower eroding bay side, the placement of gabions and revetments provide short term, hard solutions but cause other problems by interfering with the Coastal Process .
-The ocean side's "average" erosion rate is several feet per year, often plays out at several low years followed by a very high year.
+This "Coastal Process" inexorably whittles away at the bay side Coastal Bank (and gobbles away the ocean side).